arjun27/playwright-1/README.md

 Playwright is a Node library to automate [Chromium](https://www.chromium.org/Home), [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [WebKit](https://webkit.org/) with a single API.
 Playwright is built to enable cross-browser web automation that is **ever-green**, **capable**, **reliable** and **fast**.

-Playwright is a cross-browser automation driver for end-to-end testing.
-Playwright provides an API to launch web browsers, navigate to web pages and manipulate page contents in JavaScript.

-The Playwright API is cross-browser: it works across **Chromium** (used in Chrome, Edge, and many other browsers), **Firefox** and **WebKit** (used in Safari) engines.

 |          | Linux | macOS | Windows |
 |   :---   | :---: | :---: | :---:   |
 | Chromium <!-- GEN:chromium-version -->84.0.4125.0<!-- GEN:stop --> | :white_check_mark: | :white_check_mark: | :white_check_mark: |